jahbini/stjohnsjim/stjohnsjim/california/coala-harbor-cat.md

 Southwick: You really know how to have fun.

 Coala: You said it buddy!
 I hung out on the dock most afternoons.
-I&rsquo;d sleep, or watch the other boats for signs that their dead snake boat-lines would turn into deamons.
+I&rsquo;d sleep, or watch the other boats for signs that their dead snake boat-lines would turn into demons.
 I would watch the birds.
 I would keep the gulls off track as I looked for fish heads on the docks.
 That kind of thing.

 Southwick: What was the craziest thing that happened there?

 Coala: Well, sometimes Jim would set sail.
 That was usually not fun.
-Cobbee hated it and got real cat-sick to show how much he hated it. &nbsp;Jim lost lots of shirts to Cobbee's puke. &nbsp;Me?
-I had survived all the sea deamons, so I knew it would be all right.
+Cobbee hated the ocean and got real cat-sick to show how much he hated it. &nbsp;Jim lost lots of shirts to Cobbee's puke. &nbsp;Me?
+I had survived all the sea demons, so I knew it would be all right.

 Southiwick: Sea demons? &nbsp;What were the sea demons like?